ThuwarakeshM/ThuwarakeshM/README.md

-# I'm a data scientist @ Stax, Inc. and 2X Top writer on Medium.
+# Thuwarakesh Murallie: Data scientist @ Stax, Inc. and 2X Top writer on Medium.

 I love to explore topics on data science, machine learning, artificial intelligence and their appllication to business and social sciences.